Pagination

 The Smartsheet API supports token-based pagination for some endpoints.
 With token-based pagination, an endpoint retrieves the number of items specified in your request.
 If more remain, it returns a token that marks its place in the data set.
 To retrieve the next page of items, you simply pass in the token in a subsequent request.

-NOTE: The token value is opaque and arbitrary, carrying no inherent meaning or significance.
+Note: The token value is opaque and arbitrary, carrying no inherent meaning or significance.

 To retrieve a page of results, you specify these parameters:

-• maxItems: The maximum amount of items to retrieve in a single request.
-While the number of items returned won't exceed this value, it's not guaranteed to return exactly maxItems.
+paginationType: (Available for some endpoints) If the endpoint has this parameter, set it totokento use token-based pagination.maxItems: The maximum amount of items to retrieve in a single request.
+While the number of items returned won't exceed this value, it's not guaranteed to return exactlymaxItems.
 It's possible that fewer items, or even no items, are returned.
-If more items exist beyond the current response, the response includes a lastKey property that contains a token.
+If more items exist beyond the current response, the response includes alastKeyproperty that contains a token.lastKey: If your previous call to the endpoint indicated more items remained (that is, the response included alastKeyproperty with a token value), set this parameter to that token to retrieve the next page of results.
+If you omitlastKey, the endpoint returns the first page of results.

 Offset-based pagination